Richard Miller Treatment Plant (RMTP) UV Project, Ohio, United States of America

 Phase one started in 1999 with a UV feasibility study to evaluate the potency of UV disinfection against emerging pathogens.
 For this, a bench-scale collimated beam study was conducted.
 Effectiveness against multiple target pathogens was assessed by sequential treatment using UV and free chlorine.

 Phase two was undertaken between 2001 and 2004.
 It dealt with hydraulic analysis and optimal UV process train location.
 It was ascertained through hydraulic measurements and field trials that about 1.8m of head was available between GAC contractors and clear wells.
 It was also found out that medium / low pressure high-output UV systems can be installed within the existing process train due to availability of adequate piezometric head.

 Phase three was completed in 2010 and included preliminary design and master planning for the UV facility.
 An advanced oxidation process (AOP) pilot study was completed during 2007-08 and the final design was selected in 2009-10.

 UV technology at the Richard Miller Treatment Plant

 The selected UV technology consists of eight Calgon Carbon Sentinel® 48" Chevron medium-pressure reactors, each capable of treating approximately 35mgd, with total firm capacity of 240mgd.
-Each reactor will be installed with five 20kW medium-pressure lamps.
+Each reactor was installed with five 20kW medium-pressure lamps.

-The selected reactors are designed to achieve the highest disinfection credit permitted under federal drinking water rules.
+The selected reactors were designed to achieve the highest disinfection credit permitted under federal drinking water rules.

-The system will use high-intensity, medium-pressure lamp technology to inactivate a broad range of waterborne pathogens, such as Cryptosporidium and Giardia lamblia.
+The system uses high-intensity, medium-pressure lamp technology to inactivate a broad range of waterborne pathogens, such as Cryptosporidium and Giardia lamblia.